 The Rainbow Valley Access Bridge was constructed in 1971 and consists of a three-span box-girder superstructure.
 It is located within Rainbow Valley along Rainbow Valley Road and provides access to Snow Valley Ski Club and the Rainbow Valley Campground.
 The bridge carries approximately 750 vehicles per day and provides an important link to some of the City’s most well-known outdoor features.

-- Deteriorated concrete will be repaired
+- Deteriorated concrete was repaired

 For pedestrians and cyclists:

-- Narrow sidewalks replaced with a 3.6 m shared use path on the south side of the bridge
+- Narrow sidewalks were replaced with a 3.6 m shared use path on the south side of the bridge

 Public Information Session - March 2017